Trading Options in a Retirement Account

 For illustrative purposes only.

-IRAs tend to have longer-term strategies, such as long index funds or portfolios of stocks.
-And although an investor may have a long-term bullish market outlook, there are times when they might be concerned about a potential sell-off that could negatively impact the IRA.
-However, an investor might not want to liquidate their long positions.
-To hedge long positions, they might consider a long index put vertical5.
-Keep in mind that hedging and protective strategies generally involve additional costs and do not assure a profit or guarantee against loss.
+Because IRAs are intended to allow for long-term asset accumulation, they tend to be invested in long-term investments like index funds or portfolios of stocks.
+And although an investor may have a long-term bullish market outlook, there are times they might be concerned about a potential sell-off that could negatively impact their IRA's short-term outlook.

 1A trader might sell a stock they don't own.
 A trader who believes the price of the stock will decline can "borrow" the stock from a broker at a certain price and buy back ("cover") to close the position at a lower price later.
 The potential profit would be the difference between the higher price shorted at and the lower price covered.